Transcribe Recorded Calls With Twilio

 Getting Started

-You can run this application by remixing it on Glitch or by running it on
+You can run this application on your local computer.

 Configure the Settings